paulgavrikov/arxiv-deep-research/README.md

 ## Known issues
 - Poor error handling, especially when API calls or PDF downloads fail
 - Only works with Gemini
+- Slow!
+This is mostly because the PDF extractor can be very slow but also sequential Gemini calls (to avoid hitting rate limits).
 - Output path not configurable
 - Gemini may hallucinate paper ID's that do not exist, which currently results in a crash due to a failures in lookups
 - Citation keys may be hallucinated